 - Select one or multiple subjects from the Subject menu or enter a keyword in the Keyword Search field.

 - Click "Course Search."

-and other information.
+information.
 Click on the CRN for any class to see additional class information, such as prerequisites and corequisites,

 instructional delivery methods, and special notes.